-It's likely that you have seen recent reports in the media regarding a number of illnesses in America that have been linked to vaping.
-We understand that these reports may be cause for concern amongst vapers and those considering switching to e-cigarettes.
-With this in mind, we have illustrated below what this means for vaping in the UK and tackle the question; is vaping safe?
+In 2019, the media began to report a number of illnesses in America that had been linked to vaping.
+At the time, and still now, these reports can cause for concern amongst vapers and those considering switching to e-cigarettes.
+We have illustrated below what this means for vaping in the UK and tackle the question; is vaping safe?

 Vaping In The UK V's The US